 The Lansil business was most likely established in East Boston to provide lumber to the booming ship building industry.

 But, after the Civil War the ship building business collapsed.
 Buyers favored steamers over wooden ships.
 World famous East Boston ship builder, Donald McKay (who lived on White Street near the Braggs) launched his last clipper in 1869 and closed his East Boston shipyards in 1875.

-No records are found telling us what became of the Lansil/Bragg business and fortunes (the business is only listed in the 1871/2 directories), but it is evident that a lumber business may not have been successful in this era.
+No records are found telling us what became of the Lansil/Bragg business and fortunes (the business is only listed in the 1871/2 directories and local newspaper advertisements are found through March 1872), but it is evident that a lumber business may not have been successful in this era.